 The regional names for Mustard seeds

-Across the world, it is called in different names.
+Across the world, it is called by different names.
 Kadugu in Tamil, Avalu in Telugu, and Rai in Hindi.

 The history of mustard seeds

 This is believed to be used in Indian cuisine for more than 5,000 years.
-The literature even mentions as one of the essential ingredients in a human’s life in the period of Buddha.
+The literature even mentions one of the essential ingredients in a human’s life in the period of Buddha.

 The substitutions for black mustard seeds

-Like any other Indian spices, mustard seeds have unique taste and flavor and cannot be substituted with any closely resembling ingredients.
-However, in absence of black mustard seeds, it can be swapped within its family-like white mustard or Brown Mustard.
+Like any other Indian spice, mustard seeds have a unique taste and flavor and cannot be substituted with closely resembling ingredients.
+However, without black mustard seeds, it can be swapped within its family-like white mustard or Brown Mustard.